 Examples of transitory knowledge are products that were once manufactured but have been superseded to such an extent that not only are they redundant, they have been forgotten.

-Anecdotal accounts of events that occurred are transitory knowledge.
-For instance, on a street corner where there is now a massive high rise complex, an accident happened one hundred years ago and a passerby, a homeless stranger was killed.
-At the time it was big news locally, but never made the papers and apart from the locals, nobody else showed any interest.
-The account of the hapless event lives on in a grandchild who heard the story from her grandmother, who was saved by the stranger standing in front of her otherwise she may have been shot.
+Anecdotal accounts of past events are transitory knowledge.
+For instance, on a street corner where there is now a massive high-rise complex, an accident happened one hundred years ago and a passerby, a homeless stranger, was killed.
+At the time it was big news locally, but it never made the papers, and apart from the locals, nobody else showed any interest.
+The account of the hapless event lives on in a grandchild who heard the story from her grandmother, who was saved by the stranger standing in front of her—otherwise, she may have been shot.
 Chicago was a wild town in those days.

 The account is difficult to believe, because there are insufficient facts, but it is nonetheless plausible.
-Could have happened just like a tree falling in the forest.
-Pull out an old newspaper and there is a detailed fabricated account of a shooting taking place, but because it is in writing researchers put their trust in the written account.
+It could have happened—just like a tree falling in the forest.
+Pull out an old newspaper and there is a detailed, fabricated account of a shooting taking place, but because it is in writing, researchers put their trust in the written account.

-When it comes to the Bible, though, those of a scientific bent who claim that they only believe evidence or belong to the intelligentsia and only believe facts and figures and accounts written in reputable magazines or encyclopedias, are renowned for dismissing it as a book of fables and myths.
-The fact that the Bible has been used by archeologists to find ancient landmarks and uncover artifact that verify its historical accuracy is dismissed.
+When it comes to the Bible, though, those of a scientific bent who claim they only believe evidence—or who belong to the intelligentsia and only believe facts and figures and accounts written in reputable magazines or encyclopedias—are renowned for dismissing it as a book of fables and myths.
+The fact that the Bible has been used by archaeologists to find ancient landmarks and uncover artifacts that verify its historical accuracy is dismissed.

-What we find is faith is essential for human beings to be able to express confidence in anything and even to build trustworthy relationships with other individuals in order to build a peaceful community.
+What we find is that faith is essential for human beings to be able to express confidence in anything and even to build trustworthy relationships with other individuals in order to foster a peaceful community.

-In the book of Hebrews (ch.6:1) we are told that a foundation of repentance from dead works and faith towards God belong to the elementary doctrines of Christ.
-The foundation consists of two matters, but faith towards God with repentance does not form a foundation upon which to build a relationship with the Holy One.
-Moreover, a lack of repentance will bring about a double mind, and according to the book of James (1:7-8), a doubleminded person will receive nothing from the Lord.
+In the book of Hebrews (6:1), we are told that a foundation of repentance from dead works and faith toward God belongs to the elementary doctrines of Christ.
+The foundation consists of two matters, but faith toward God without repentance does not form a foundation upon which to build a relationship with the Holy One.
+Moreover, a lack of repentance will bring about a double mind, and according to the book of James (1:7–8), a double-minded person will receive nothing from the Lord.

 When a person begins to express faith toward God and attempts to act on it, unrepented sin will undermine the faithfulness required to receive what is being hoped for.
-Instead of being full of faith, doubt will arise and even though God is faithful in His promises, faithlessness will bring about shame and unbelief.
+Instead of being full of faith, doubt will arise.
+Even though God is faithful in His promises, faithlessness will bring about shame and unbelief.

-When talking about qualities that people possess, we could be talking about attributes that we have observed from watching people (on TV, in the street, at a restaurant, etc.) or individuals we have personally encountered and have had interactions with a number of times (next door neighbors, local shop attendants, various acquaintances, friends, relatives, etc.).
+When talking about qualities that people possess, we could be referring to attributes that we have observed from watching people (on TV, in the street, at a restaurant, etc.) or individuals we have personally encountered and interacted with a number of times (next-door neighbors, local shop attendants, various acquaintances, friends, relatives, etc.).
 How much faith we place in these people depends on the knowledge we have of them individually and what expectations we may have of each one.

 However, there are times when we have to exercise faith in people's judgment rather than our own.
-For instance, we believe that if we hire a tradesman to do a job, we would expect him to be competent and capable of meeting our expectations based on our knowledge of what skills would be required to do the job properly.
-The painter would be expected to have a knowledge of what paints to use on different surfaces.
-An electrician would be expected to locate what short circuiting the lights and appliances, replace any necessary wiring and fuses, without electrocuting himself.
-A roofer would be expected to be able to find where a leak is coming through the roof without falling through the ceiling or off the roof.
-A plumber/gasfitter would be expected to fix problems with taps, drains, pipes, cisterns, gas leaks and blockages without flooding the property or causing an explosion.
-All the tradesman would be expected to have the appropriate tools for their trade, conduct themselves professionally, and not overcharge.
-In respect to tradesman, we have to exercise faith in their abilities rather than our own, otherwise we would do the job ourself.
+For instance, we believe that if we hire a tradesman to do a job, we expect him to be competent and capable of meeting our expectations based on our knowledge of what skills are required to do the job properly.
+The painter would be expected to know what paints to use on different surfaces.
+An electrician would be expected to locate what is short-circuiting the lights and appliances and replace any necessary wiring and fuses—without electrocuting himself.
+A roofer would be expected to find where a leak is coming through the roof—without falling through the ceiling or off the roof.
+A plumber/gasfitter would be expected to fix problems with taps, drains, pipes, cisterns, gas leaks, and blockages—without flooding the property or causing an explosion.
+All tradesmen would be expected to have the appropriate tools for their trade, conduct themselves professionally, and not overcharge.
+In respect to tradesmen, we have to exercise faith in their abilities rather than our own—otherwise, we would do the job ourselves.

 Now the book of James says, "Faith without works is dead" (James 2:26).
 This does not necessarily mean that a person has to perform physical acts to prove that he or she has faith.
-What this means, to use the example of the tradesman, not having actual evidence of workmanship to confirm that he is solid and can be relied upon, we have to accept his bona fides are real and place our faith in him.
-This is what faith is all about really.
-If the tradesman does a brilliant job and we are truly impressed, our faith may have increased to use him without question next time and even recommend him to others.
+What this means, using the example of the tradesman, is that if there is no actual evidence of workmanship to confirm that he is solid and can be relied upon, we have to accept his bona fides as real and place our faith in him.
+This is what faith is all about.
+If the tradesman does a brilliant job and we are truly impressed, our faith may increase to the point of using him again without question—and even recommending him to others.

-In similar fashion to what has been described regarding the tradesman, our experience with God will determine the level of faith that we possess towards Him.
-Claiming to have faith in God, which is not supported in truth by our actions, makes us out to be false witnesses.
-Some say the proof is in the pudding, or in the eating of the pudding, and if our relationship does not seem real, then we are obviously not in a relationship with our Heavenly Father, having secured this through His Son Lord Jesus Christ.
+In similar fashion to what has been described regarding the tradesman, our experience with God will determine the level of faith we possess toward Him.
+Claiming to have faith in God without actions to support it in truth makes us out to be false witnesses.
+Some say the proof is in the pudding—or in the eating of the pudding—and if our relationship does not seem real, then we are obviously not in a relationship with our Heavenly Father, having secured this through His Son, Lord Jesus Christ.

 Therefore confess your sins to one another, and pray for one another, so that you may be healed.
 The effective prayer of a righteous person accomplishes much.
 (James 5:16)